 So, boiling it down, how is it that by saying that "obedience to the law alone will not save you", some pretty smart pastors wind up telling people that "the law never applied to Gentiles"?
 While it is very clear that the Gentiles do not have to become Jews, that does not release them from the same rules that the rest of society must follow - especially the Moral Law of the ten commandments.

 Paul even criticized a member of the church at Corinth (1 Cor 5:1

 It is actually reported that there is sexual immorality among you, and of a kind that even pagans do not tolerate: A man is sleeping with his father's wife.

-) for something that was not even listed in the Ten Commandments.
+, written around 54 A.D., six years after the Jerusalem Council) for something that was not even listed in the Ten Commandments, but was elsewhere in the law.
 How is it that they weren't "free from keeping the law" by the decision of this council at Jerusalem?
-Because, they were Gentiles, and still bound by the law.
-That man was "under the law", owed the penalty required, until he repented, asked forgiveness, and discontinued the sin.
+Because they were Gentiles, and still bound by the law.
+That man was "under the law" and owed the penalty required, at least until he repented, asked forgiveness, and discontinued the sin.
 "Bound by the requirements of the law" does not mean "under the law" unless you break them willingly.
+His act was not only willing, but was wrongly tolerated by his congregation.
 Being bound by the law means you can't just ignore it without consequences - even after the Jerusalem Council.

 If you are a Gentile and you commit adultery or take the Lord's name in vain, you have broken the Moral Law.
 Breaking any of God's commandments puts you in the same state.
 The Jerusalem Council never changed that for anybody.
 To interpret it some other way, and then to teach others that way, is a subtle way of telling God, "We'd rather do it our way than Yours."